LukePappa/myOS/text.md

-Attend to the divinity of existence.
+Attending to the divinity of existence is one's true purpose.